john-bernardo1/sbt-css-compress/README.md

 --------------------|------------
 suffix              | Extension to append to each compressed file.
 Defaults to `".min.css"` parentDir           | Parent directory name where compressed CSS will go.
 Defaults to `"css-compress"` lineBreak           | Number of characters on a line before attempting to insert a line break.
+This is merely a hint to the compressor.
 Defaults to `-1` (never)

 An example of providing an option is below: